 |Rural Health Network Outreach Grant – Supplemental ACA||2014||$ 25,000.00|

 |Rural Health Network – Allied Health Training||2015||$ 600,000.00|

 |Total FORHP funding||$ 3,550,000.00|

-The HCC has also received grants from other bureaus of the Health Resource Services Administration (HRSA), the Reach Healthcare Foundation, the Health Care Foundation of Greater Kansas City, the Missouri Foundation for Health, and the Missouri Neighborhood Assistance Program.
+The HCC has also received grants from other bureaus of the Health Resource Services Administration (HRSA), the Reach Healthcare Foundation, the Health Forward Foundation, the Missouri Foundation for Health, and the Missouri Neighborhood Assistance Program.